About Noh Suntag

 The Korean conflict and its consequences

 The conflicts date all the way back to 19482, and they led to the division of Korea into two separate states.
-Noh perceives the two ideologies of both the north and the south as too extreme, in a manner that has led to a constant state of emergency in Korea.
+Noh perceives the two ideologies of both the north and the south as too extreme, which has led to a constant state of emergency in Korea.
 Noh shows this dichotomy through his photographs, highlighting the dictatorship in North Korea, the increased capitalism that has been experienced in South Korea, the high military presence in both countries, and the circumstances both subtle and violent that affect the daily lives of the people living there.

 The capitalist & the communist state